ropensci/fireexposuR/README.md

 intended purpose.
 The user is responsible for preparing the input data before using this package.
-Input data can be prepared in any geographic information system (GIS) program, or done directly in R. Refer to the vignette “Preparing input data” for guidance and examples.
+Input data can be prepared in any geographic information system (GIS) program, or done directly in R. Refer to the vignette `vignette("prep-input-data")` for guidance and examples.

-3. Decide your custom parameters
+3. Decide custom parameters

+The documentation and resources available in this package aim to help inform decisions around custom parameterization, but these decisions must be made by the user.
+Additional analysis may be required to justify deviation from the defaults.

 4. Quality check your outputs

-**DOCUMENTATION IN DEVELOPMENT**

-The goal of fireexposuR is to provide a standardized and accessible platform for the computation and analysis of wildfire exposure.
-Wildfire exposure assessments are a decision support tool in wildfire management and can be applied for multiple temporal horizons and spatial extents.
-This package automates the methods previously documented in a series of scientific publications.
+The functions in the fireexposuR package are sensitive to the input data and parameters used.
+It is the users responsibility to ensure that the outputs from the fireexposuR package are quality checked before use in decision support or further analysis.

 ## Installation